jftuga/photo_id_resizer/README.md

 The program is used to resize large photo ID images which reside in a `source` directory and save them into a different `destination` directory.
 If an image file does not need to be resized (eg it is already smaller than `max height`), then the file is simply copied from the `source` directory to the `destination` directory.
-When image resizing occurs, this [content aware image resizing library](https://github.com/esimov/caire) is used with its face detection algorithm.
+When image resizing occurs, this [content aware image resizing library](https://github.com/esimov/caire) is used with its face detection algorithm to avoid face deformation.

 **Usage**